-In this lesson, students are each given a role to prepare and contribute something to a class-room stone soup.
+In this lesson, students are each given a role to prepare and contribute something to a classroom stone soup.
 It is ideally intended as a celebration where parents or other adult community volunteers are present to assist.
+This lesson can be taught with the lesson If Our Class Were a Soup...adapted for this grade level.